huggingface/lerobot/examples/7_get_started_with_real_robot.md

 Reconnect the usb cable.
 ```

-A second time to find the port `/dev/tty.usbmodem575E0032081` of the follower arm:
+A second time to find the port of the follower arm (e.g. `/dev/tty.usbmodem575E0032081`):
 ```
 Finding all available ports for the DynamixelMotorsBus.
 ['/dev/tty.usbmodem575E0032081', '/dev/tty.usbmodem575E0031751']